The information in this article is up to date for tax year 2023 (returns filed in 2024).

 Lastly, it’s important to note that the Saver’s Credit is non-refundable.
 This means that the credit can never exceed your total tax liability.
-(For example, if you would otherwise be eligible for a $1,000 Saver’s Credit but only owe $600 in taxes, your Saver’s Credit is reduced to $600.)
+(For example, if you would otherwise be eligible for a $1,000 credit but only owe $600 in taxes, your Saver’s Credit is reduced to $600.)

-Despite the many limitations that the IRS places on the Saver’s Credit, it is still a great opportunity for households to save hundreds or thousands of dollars.
-If you’re already saving for retirement, this credit might significantly reduce your tax liability.
+The Saver’s Credit is a great opportunity for you to save hundreds or thousands of dollars and reduce your tax liability.
 If you don’t have a retirement account yet, the credit offers a strong incentive to start one.
-Check IRS form 8880 to begin calculating exactly how much you might save.